 Bacterial infections of the skin are typically recognized and treated.
 But fungal and yeast infections can often go undetected.
 This causes years of frustration because one of the real causes is unidentified.

-It’s important that you know if your dog has Malassezia as well as allergies.
+It’s important to find out if your dog has Malassezia as well as allergies.
 Because Malassezia itching will persist even after the allergies begin to improve.

 That’s why I recommend that you treat for the yeast infection concurrently if you believe your dog has it.

 In my practice, I prefer an energetic allergy elimination procedure … because I find it so very effective.
-But again, if there’s a Malassezia overgrowth, the allergies will totally clear up … but the patient will still itch from the Malassezia.
+But again, if there’s a Malassezia overgrowth, you may see the allergies totally clear up … and your dog will still itch from the Malassezia.

 It can get very confusing if you don’t get all the pieces of the puzzle lined up correctly.